Krillle/signalk-to-venus/README.md

 3. **Selective Bridging**: Only enabled devices are sent to Venus OS - you have full control
 4. **D-Bus Integration**: Creates proper Victron D-Bus services that integrate seamlessly with VRM
 5. **Bidirectional Sync**: Switch and dimmer changes in VRM/Cerbo are reflected back to Signal K
-6. **Smart Naming**: Device names are automatically generated and can be changed in VRM/Cerbo UI.
+6. **Smart Naming**: Device names are automatically generated and can be changed in the VRM/Cerbo UI.

 ## Device Naming Logic